 It also allowed us to share components.
 Now, of course, your spring rates are different, your shocks are, you know, (different), dampening is different.
 These type of things (are different), but the basic geometry I can share between vehicles, which allows me then to share rear differentials and these type of components.Mike Sweers, Executive Chief Engineer Truck Programs Commercial Vehicle, Toyota Motor North America, Research and Development (via YouTube/TFLtalk)

 Speaking to YouTube channel MotoManTV (video released on February 7, 2022), Sweers interestingly revealed that Toyota initially planned to discontinue the Sequoia when it introduced the third-gen Tundra.
 However, Toyota would lose its presence in the full-size SUV segment in the U.S. with the discontinuation of the Land Cruiser and Sequoia.
-By keeping the Sequoia close to the new Tundra with the TNGA-F platform and lowering its development and production costs, he succeeded in convincing the board.
+By keeping the Sequoia close to the new Tundra with the TNGA-F platform and lowering its development and production costs, he succeeded in convincing the Toyota management.

 Interior & Features